Super League play-offs: 2015–2018: top four

 The top-four play-off system was the most simple since their introduction in 1998.
 The top four teams qualify, the League Leaders play at home to 4th, 2nd then play at home to 3rd with the winners of both semi finals advancing to the Grand Final.

+The same system was used in the Championship Series of Indonesia's Liga 1 2023–24.

+2020: modified top six

+A different version of playoffs using the top six teams was introduced.